 Every time the human heart beats, it pumps blood to the whole body through the arteries.
 The force exerted by the heart as it pumps the blood into the arteries creates pressure within, which is called blood pressure.
 A certain level of pressure is necessary to keep the blood pumping through the body.
 Sometimes the pressure becomes too high, due to the narrowing down of the capillaries, throughout the body.
 When the capillaries are narrow, it puts more pressure on the heart to pump blood through the blood vessels.
 The higher the pressure, the harder the heart has to pump.
 Hypertension, or high blood pressure, is a condition in which the arteries have persistently high blood pressure.

 High blood pressure, where the systolic blood pressure is greater than 140 mmHg, and diastolic blood pressure is greater than 90 mmHg affects millions of people throughout the world.
-The normal level for blood pressure is below 120/80, where 120 represents the systolic measurement (This gives the pressure of the contraction of the heart as it pushes the blood through the body.
-It indicates the activity of the heart).
+The normal level for blood pressure is below 120/80, where 120 represents the systolic measurement (This gives the pressure of the contraction of the heart as it pushes the blood through the body which indicates the activity of the heart).
 80 represents the diastolic measurement (This is the pressure present in the arteries when the heart is relaxed.
 This shows the condition of the blood vessels.)
-A raised diastolic pressure is considered more serious than the raised systolic pressure.
+A raised diastolic pressure is considered more serious than a raised systolic pressure.
 Blood pressure between 120/80 and 139/89 is called prehypertension, and blood pressure of 140/90 or above is considered hypertension.

 Causes of Hypertension